internetAaron/call-me-aaron/blog/_posts/2013-01-04-remote-working.markdown

 Basecamp is one of my all in one favorites.
 There are a lot of haters here and in my experience if someone has had one bad experience with basecamp they hate it.
 But when it's used to it's fullest it is amazing.

-There are so many tools for remote workers I should write a list of tools that are usefull for remote workers.
-In fact I'll put that on the todo list now.
+There are so many tools for remote workers it's really not much different than being in the office with everyone else.

 #####Moving Forward